I-907Premium Processing

 Premium processing window

-USCIS issues a decision on the underlying petition within the premium window: 15 business days for I-129, 15 business days for I-140, or 30 business days for eligible I-539/I-765 categories.
-Decisions include approval, denial, request for evidence (RFE), notice of intent to deny (NOID), or referral.
+USCIS responds within the premium window: 15 business days for I-129, 15 or 45 business days for I-140 depending on classification, or 30 business days for eligible I-539/I-765 categories.
+Responses include approval, denial, RFE, NOID, or referral.

 4